minhp03/creditcard-fraud-detection/README.md

 Objectives

 To implement various machine learning models to identify patterns indicative of fraud.
 To handle the imbalanced dataset effectively using SMOTE (Synthetic Minority Over-sampling Technique) to oversample the minority class, thereby providing the models with a more balanced dataset and improving their ability to classify minority class samples accurately.

 Models Used

 Logistic Regression: A baseline model for binary classification tasks, providing a foundation for performance comparison.
 Random Forest Classifier: An ensemble method that uses multiple decision trees to improve classification accuracy and control over-fitting.

 Methodology

 Data Preprocessing: Includes scaling of non-PCA features and handling missing values if any.
 Handling Imbalanced Data: Utilizing SMOTE to artificially increase the number of samples in the minority class.
 Model Training and Evaluation: Each model is trained on the resampled dataset and evaluated on a separate test set to gauge its performance.
 Key metrics include accuracy, precision, recall, F1-score, and the ROC curve.

-Challenges Addressed
+Challenges

 Class Imbalance: Enhanced focus on overcoming the challenge of an imbalanced dataset that could bias models towards predicting non-fraudulent transactions.
-    Feature Engineering: Limited scope due to PCA-transformed features, with efforts focused more on model tuning and selection.